Solve each logarithmic equation in Exercises 49–92. Be sure to re... | Channels for Pearson+

 Solve each logarithmic equation in Exercises 49–92.
 Be sure to reject any value of x that is not in the domain of the original logarithmic expressions.
 Give the exact answer.
-Then, where necessary, use a calculator to obtain a decimal approximation, correct to two decimal places, for the solution.
-2 log3(x+4)=log3 9+2
+Then, where necessary, use a calculator to obtain a decimal approximation, correct to two decimal places, for the solution. ln(x−4)+ln(x+1)=ln(x−8)

 Verified Solution